jipelski/smart-home/README.md

 ### BME688 sensor on Pico W
 <a href="sensors/BME688PICOWH/README.md">BME688 ReadMe file</a>

-Collects environmental data and transmits it over BLE to a central hub specific for that location.
+Collects environmental data and transmits it over BLE to a central hub specific to that location.

 **Data Collected**
 - Temperature